the-recircle-app/Recircle/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## 🌱 Overview

 ReCircle is a blockchain-powered circular economy platform that transforms sustainable consumption into an engaging, rewarding digital experience using VeChain Thor technology.
-Users earn B3TR tokens by scanning receipts from second hand stores such as GoodWill and GameStop (preowned items) as well as electric vehicle rentals from companies like Hertz and rideshare trips from companies like Uber, Lyft, and Waymo contributing to environmental impact tracking, and building a community-driven marketplace for eco-friendly commerce.
+Users earn B3TR tokens by scanning receipts from sustainable stores, contributing to environmental impact tracking, and building a community-driven marketplace for eco-friendly commerce.

 ## 🚀 Features